RevolutionPrep/best_practices/README.md

 <a name='comments'>
 ## Comments
   The best code is code that does not require comments.
-However, comments are helpful to explaining the purpose of classes and modules.
+However, comments are helpful in explaining the purpose of classes and modules.
 Having a high-level understanding of the domain concept an object embodies is very helpful.
-We should strive to have documentation within all classes and modules that fulfills this role.
+We should strive to have documentation that fulfills this role within all classes and modules.

 <a name='annotations'>
 ## Annotations